ignigoliz/amanuensis/README.md

 ### What does it do?

-Amanuensis is a **command-line tool** that allows easy interaction with EEPROM like the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf) used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).
+Amanuensis is a **Command Line Interface Tool** for easy interaction with EEPROMs like the [28c256](https://ww1.microchip.com/downloads/en/DeviceDoc/doc0006.pdf) that is used in [Ben Eater's 6502 8-bit PC course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

-In particular, it serves to:
+Uses:
 - Read blocks of memory.
-- Write to memory addresses.
+- Write to certain addresses.
-- Burn a program tothe memory (a `.bin` file).
+- Burn a `.bin` file to the EEPROM.
 - Erase the whole memory.

 <p align="center">